-Matthias De Groof is a postdoctoral researcher affiliated with the University of Antwerp.
-He has held visiting fellow appointments at the New York University (Tisch School of the Arts) as a Fulbright and BAEF scholar; the Helsinki Collegium for Advanced Studies with the KONE-Foundation; the Africa Multiple Cluster of Excellence of the Bayreuth University in Germany; and the Waseda University in Tokyo with the CANON-Foundation.
+Matthias De Groof has held fellow appointments at the New York University’s Tisch School of the Arts as a Fulbright scholar; the Helsinki Collegium for Advanced Studies; the Africa Multiple Cluster of Excellence of the Bayreuth University; the VUB; and the Waseda University in Tokyo.

-At the University of Antwerp, he taught the courses ‘World Cinema,’ ‘Aesthetics,’ and ‘Curating & Exhibiting’.
+He taught the courses ‘World Cinema,’ ‘Aesthetics,’ ‘Curating & Exhibiting’ and ‘Documentary Theory’.

-His scholarly work has been published by Third Text, Cambridge Scholars, Columbia University Press, Visual Anthropology, Francofonia, Imaginations, Journal of African Cinema, Image [&] Narrative, Artl@s Bulletin, Ethische Perspectieven, Black Camera, L'Harmattan, Sternberg Press and Wallflower Press.
+His scholarly work has been published by Third Text, Cambridge Scholars, Columbia University Press, Visual Anthropology, Francofonia, Imaginations, Journal of African Cinema, Image [&] Narrative, Artl@s Bulletin, Ethische Perspectieven, Black Camera, L'Harmattan, Sternberg Press and Wallflower Press amongst others.

 His edited book on Lumumba in the Arts is published with Leuven University Press, and reached the top-100 "books to escape the news" (LitHub).
 He is regularly invited to talk in non-academic contexts, to curate film programs and to write for MO* Magazine, Rekto:Verso, l’Art Même, Aktief, Filmmagie and Décadrages.